milewdev/tchart/README.md

 <br>
-*Settings*
+##### Settings

-tchart makes no attempt to figure out how much space text in the generated chart occupies, so it uses default values for the amount of space to allocate for the overall width of the chart, the length of the y-axis labels, and so on.
+tchart makes no attempt to determine how much space text in the generated chart occupies and so it uses default values for the overall width of the chart, the length of the y axis labels, and so on.
 These default values can be overridden in the data file using settings.
 Settings are of the form:

 ```
 name = value